camden-src/portfolio_management/README.md

 # Portfolio Site Configuration and Management Tooling
-Tooling of personal value to provision resources, administer, and manage an artist portfolio website hosted on Akamai Cloud.
+Tooling of personal value to provision resources, administer, and manage an artist portfolio website hosted on Akamai Cloud/Linode.